List & Label

 List & Label is a professional reporting tool for software developers.
 It provides comprehensive design, print and export functions.
 The software component runs on Microsoft Windows and can be implemented in desktop, cloud and web applications.
 List & Label can be used to create user-defined dashboards, lists, invoices, forms and labels.
 It supports many development environments, frameworks and programming languages such as Microsoft Visual Studio, Embarcadero RAD Studio, .NET Framework, .NET Core, ASP.NET, C++, Delphi, Java, C Sharp and some more.

 List & Label either retrieves data from various sources via data binding, or works database independent.
 Reports are designed and created in the so-called List & Label Designer and then exported into a multitude of formats like PDF, Excel, XHTML and RTF.
 Since version 27 a web report designer for ASP.NET MVC is available.

 History

 The product was first released in 1992 by combit.
-The current version is 28.
+The current version is 30.
 A new major version of List & Label is released every fall, usually in October.
 Updates are available several times a year via Service Pack.

 Features

 Report Designer

 The Designer enables users to graphically layout the report.
 It offers report objects such as tables, charts, crosstabs, gauges, HTML, conditionally formatted text, barcodes, matrix codes, and graphics, and is extensible using third-party add-ons.
 User applications can interact with the report via the programmable object model of the report.
-An HTML5 viewer is also available.
+The real-time preview functionality allows users to view changes instantly.

+Usability features include layer and appearance management, enabling conditional logic to dynamically control the visibility of objects in reports.
+The Designer also supports the inclusion of multiple report containers in a single project, accommodating complex layouts such as parallel tables and charts.

+A formula wizard and support for scripting languages such as C# facilitate advanced calculations and logic.
+The Designer's object model (DOM) provides developers with the ability to modify layouts and behaviors programmatically.